 Q: How will I receive my 1098-T form?

-You will receive your 1098-T form in the mail at the address listed on your QuikPAY tuition statements, if you have not granted permission.
+You will receive your 1098-T form in the mail at the address on record if you have not granted permission.

 Q: Can my parent or guardian access my 1098-T form?

-Q: Why is box 1 empty?
-Can I receive a 1098-T that reflects my payments?
+Q: Why is box 2 empty?
+Can I receive a 1098-T that reflects what was billed?

 Students and families are responsible for maintaining their own records for tax purposes.
 The College does not provide statements of payment received for tax purposes.
-Currently enrolled students may login to QuikPAY to retrieve their statement history.
+Currently enrolled students may login to Bionic, self-service, and select view e-bill/make a payment to retrieve their statement history.

 Q: Why didn’t I receive a 1098-T?

-A: There may be several reasons why a student did not receive a 1098-T form; the most common are:
+A: There may be several reasons why a student did not receive a 1098-T form.
+The most common reason is:

 The College may have prepared a form and mailed it to you but you did not receive it due to an incorrect address.
 If you are a currently enrolled student you may reprint a copy of your 1098-T by logging into BIONIC’s Student Center; access your 1098-T Finance Section’s Drop-Down Menu and clicking on View 1098-T Form.